 Bogues knew her monster throw would safely get her into the final, so she passed on her final two attempts.

-The 188-4 by Bogues destroyed the school record and her previous personal best of 176-6 that she set at the 2023 Texas Relays, and shattered the New Jersey alumni record with the current javelin, which has been used since 2002.
-The previous NJ alumni record in the women's javelin was 179-1 by Jen Austin at the Arizona State Invitational in Tempe, Arizona on March 24, 2012.
+The 188-4 by Bogues destroyed the school record and her previous personal best of 176-6 that she set at the 2023 Texas Relays, and shattered the New Jersey alumni record with the current javelin, which was changed for safety reasons in 2002.
+The previous NJ alumni record with the current women's javelin was 179-1 by Jen Austin at the Arizona State Invitational in Tempe, Arizona on March 24, 2012.
 Austin graduated from Garfield High in 2000.
+The NJ record with the old javelin is 198-8, set in 1967 by Olympian Barbara Friedrich when she was a senior at Manasquan.
+Friedrich's bomb was the American record at the time.

 The berth by Bogues in the Olympic Trials final is obviously the biggest moment of her career so far, which has been filled with several huge highlights.